 Type 3 rooms shall include controls to automatically reduce ventilation during unoccupied periods for energy conservation.
 This control system shall include at least two ceiling or wall mounted dual technology (passive infrared plus either microphonic or ultrasonic) occupancy sensors per room, selected for full room sensing coverage, to automatically determine room occupancy.
 All room sensors must simultaneously detect unoccupied conditions for a period of not less than 30 minutes in order to enable unoccupied mode operation.
 The system must be designed such that a failure at any level will cause the system to assume occupancy and operate in an occupied mode.
 During unoccupied mode operation, airflow shall be controlled down to the minimum level necessary to maintain required room pressurization, and to maintain the room temperature setpoint.

-UMHHC Building Management System (BMS) shall monitor room temperature (AI), pressurization (AI) and alarm conditions (i.e. temperature, loss of pressurization, minimum air changes).
+UMHHC's Building Management System (BMS) shall monitor room temperature (analog), humidity (analog), pressurization (analog) and supply airflow (analog) and report the following alarms: